Char2sGu/layout-projection/README.md

 Framework-agnostic **Layout Projection** and **Layout-Projection-powered** layout animation implementations with exquisite adapters for various frameworks.

+> [!CAUTION]
+> This project is currently under a massive re-design, and the tutorials and website is not yet updated.
+> Please stay tuned and come back later!

 # Getting Started

 - [Getting started](https://char2sgu.github.io/layout-projection/)